HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 * [PrimaryCancerCondition](StructureDefinition-mcode-primary-cancer-condition.html)
 * [MCODEPatientBundle](StructureDefinition-mcode-patient-bundle.html)

+mCODE Data Senders that consider only a subset of cancer patients to be mCODE-conforming SHALL also support [MCodePatientGroup](StructureDefinition-mcode-patient-group.html) to identify the subset of Patient resources that conform to CancerPatient.

 Additionally, each mCODE participant SHOULD support all profiles defined in mCODE unless the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
 For example, a Genomics Laboratory may support GenomicsReport, but not vital signs or staging.

 Each mCODE participant SHALL publish a FHIR CapabilityStatement listing their supported profiles, by declaring the profile in CapabilityStatement.rest.resource.supportedProfile.